 This module explores the effects of digital habits on your mental and physical health.
-Included here are tools and techniques to examine personal digital use, identify warning signs & employ mitigating techniques.
+Included here are tools and techniques for examining personal digital use, identifying warning signs & employing mitigating techniques.

 this page provides information ONLY.
 We do not provide medical or other professional advice.
 If you require advice, you need to speak with an expert.

 What the Internet is Doing to our Brains (4 minutes)

 Internet habits may be associated with other 'behavioural addictions' such as shopping or pornography, but Gambling Disorder is currently the only behavioural addiction in the DSM-V.

 Internet Addiction is not considered a distinct mental disorder, as it lacks some criteria of conventionally recognized addictions and may be a symptom or manifestation of other, existing disorders.
 The DSM-V has recommended Internet Gaming Disorder for further study.

 American Psychiatric Association.
 Diagnostic and Statistical Manual of Mental Disorders, 5th Ed.
 (DSM-5).
 2013.